RED CELLS

 Not enough usable iron: Decreased serum iron

-Actual iron deficiency (none stored): Very low serum ferritin (reliable); Zero stainable marrow iron stores (but who needs to check); Increased total iron binding capacity (less reliable than serum ferritin); * finding increased transferrin receptors is supposed to be more sensitive and specific and to avoids some pitfalls of previous assays, but it remains a research tool
+Actual iron deficiency (none stored): Very low serum ferritin (reliable); Zero stainable marrow iron stores (but who needs to check?); low serum iron (usually), increased total iron binding capacity / low transferrin saturation (less reliable than serum ferritin).

 Free erythrocyte protoporphyrin: Screening tool for iron deficiency, best in kids.
 Why?
 (Also picks up lead poisoning.
 Why?)